 Prior to her time at Cal, Crandall-Howell coached at the collegiate and club levels and spent six years as a member of the U.S. national team after which she was a student-athlete at BYU.

-Just one of 16 active international brevet judging officials in the U.S., Crandall-Howell has judged each of the last three Olympic trials - including the 2012 trials in San Jose.
+Just one of 16 active international brevet judging officials in the U.S., Crandall-Howell has judged three Olympic trials - including the 2012 trials in San Jose.
 From 2001-09, she was an official for U.S. Championships, and from 2006-07, she was the U.S. Apparatus Chairperson for uneven bars.

 A full athletic scholarship student-athlete at Brigham Young University, Crandall-Howell was a two-time first-team All-American on the uneven bars.
 She helped the Cougars qualify to three NCAA Championships from 1994-96 and qualified on the individual level in 1993.
 In three of her four years in Provo, Utah, Crandall-Howell was the NCAA Regional uneven bars champion.
 She graduated in 1997 with a degree in physical education and health promotion.